 Completing a master’s in public health and nursing online program rather than attending a traditional on-campus program is a convenient option for many students.
 RNs enrolled in master’s in nursing and public health online programs often need to continue working while completing their coursework.
 Their sometimes erratic schedules and long hours make attending a traditional program challenging.
 Most online programs make working while studying possible by offering asynchronous coursework that students can complete at their own pace and at times convenient to them.
 Learners with families can also accommodate both their home and academic obligations.

 Additionally, students don’t need to regularly commute to campus when earning an online degree, saving time and money.
-Online learners can conveniently access their educational materials from anywhere at any time.
+Online learners can easily access their educational materials from anywhere at any time.
 Distance learning also opens up a world of connections outside of the classroom.
 Faculty and classmates may live and work around the globe, and both educational and professional opportunities may present themselves within your unique network.

 Prospective students must fulfill several admission requirements before applying to a master’s in public health and nursing program.
 Candidates typically need to earn a bachelor of science in nursing (BSN) and hold active licensure as an RN.
 While some nurses hold an RN license without a BSN, joint master’s programs generally require applicants to hold a bachelor’s degree.
 Applicants must submit official transcripts, letters of recommendation, and a statement of purpose.
 Many programs require a minimum GPA of 3.0 and recent GRE scores, though some schools may waive the GRE requirement for students with a certain GPA from their undergraduate coursework.